 CBD oil was legalized in South Carolina about four years ago and it is flying off the shelves in Charleston.

-As a natural way to ease stress, anxiety, pain and inflammation, more people are reaching for CBD oil — a hemp product derived from the cannabis plant.
+As a natural way to ease stress, anxiety, pain and inflammation, more people are reaching for cbd oil — a hemp product derived from the cannabis plant.
 Something else you may want to look into is something like Full Spectrum Hemp Oil which helps to unlock your bodies healing properties, using all natural products.
 It is said to maximize your chance to live a happy healthy, natural life.

 But despite the stigma attached, CBD oil is very different from marijuana.